Who threw dart into leg of Tinks the Riding for Disabled horse?

 Benson said they had contacted the police about the incident.

-Between April and June, the horses at RDA were disturbed by a low flying drone flying onto their grounds, sometimes when children were riding them.
+Between April and June, the horses at RDA were disturbed by a drone flying at a low level over their grounds, sometimes when children were riding them.